 The total size of Mkhambathini population is estimated at 63 142 people.
 This only accounts for 6% of the district population.
 The number of households is estimated at 14 964, the majority of these are situated within the traditional authority areas.
-According to the graph below, the population of Mkhambathini has been inconsistent in terms of growth and decline over the past 17 years.
+According to the graph below, the population of Mkhambathini has been inconsistent in terms of growth and decline over creased by Figure 8 Population Projection the past 17 years.
 It increased by 16% from 1996 to 2001 but from